Your email campaigns take on some sort of superpower when you add layers of social proof. Moreso, when you send dedicated social proof emails.

 Social Proof from Renowned Figures

-6. Spotlight celebrity and expert endorsements
+8. Spotlight celebrity endorsements

 Another classic form of social proof is having endorsements from notable figures such as celebrities, athletes, thought leaders, critics, and experts.